-David is a Lecturer in the Department of Urban Planning and Design at the GSD.
-He is Principal of Gamble Associates, based in Cambridge, MA which focuses on urban revitalization and community development.
-David received a Bachelor’s of Architecture Degree from Kent State University and a Master’s of Architecture in Urban Design, with distinction, from the GSD.
-He is a recipient of the AIA’s National Young Architects Award and the Gabriel Prize.
+David is a Lecturer and Design Critic in the Department of Urban Planning and Design at the GSD where he teaches studios and seminars related to urban development, visualization and the intersection of real estate and design.
+He received a Bachelor’s of Architecture Degree from Kent State University and a Master’s of Architecture in Urban Design, with distinction, from the GSD.
+David is a recipient of the AIA’s National Young Architects Award and the Gabriel Prize.

 By David Gamble